-Penrith-based Penrillian develops mobile phone software.
-The company has produced everything from programs that monitor mobile phone networks to iPhone apps which help children learn
+Penrith-based Penrillian develops mobile technology and apps.
+The company has produced everything from contactless payment apps to self-service transport and ticketing apps

-“We take an agile approach to the way we work,” explains Charles Weir, the company’s managing director.
-“Our software engineers, who build our products, tend not to have their own desks.
+"We take an agile approach to the way we work," explains Charles Weir, the company's chairman and technical director.
+"Our software engineers, who build our products, tend not to have their own desks.
 They might be working at a desk with someone else.
 Or they might be in a meeting.
-But they’re moving around – not static.”
+But they're moving around – not static."

 However, for several years the company made do with a traditional telephone system.
 "We had a telephone exchange with ten extensions shared between everyone," explains Weir.
 "The people who spent most time on the phone got their own extensions."

 A new phone system for a new office

 In 2010, Penrillian moved offices.
 Weir saw this as the opportunity to switch to a telephone system better-suited to the company's needs.
 After all, why have fixed phones if the people using them don't stay in one place?